Jimmy Downey

-James Downey (born 19 October 1987 in Gympie, Queensland, Australia) is an Australian footballer who currently plays for Ballarat Red Devils in the National Premier Leagues Victoria Division 1.
+James Downey (born 19 October 1987) is an Australian footballer who last played for Ballarat Red Devils in the National Premier Leagues Victoria Division 1.

 Club career

 Downey was with the Queensland Academy of Sport between 2003 and 2004 before joining the Australian Institute of Sport in 2005.
 Downey holds the AIS football program beep test record (16.3).

 In March 2007 Downey was signed by Perth Glory where he is contracted to the end of the 2009/2010 A-League season.
 On 12 January 2010, it was announced he would be joining North Queensland for the rest of the 2009–10 season in a swap for striker Daniel McBreen.

 He was released, along with all other North Queensland players.
 He signed up for Dutch Eerste Divisie side Sparta in July 2010.

 He has come back to Australia and is playing with local club the Oakleigh Cannons, in the Victorian Premier League in a bid to gain a professional contract with an A-League club.